 Near Brownfield in Terry County, Texas — The American South (West South Central)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 7, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 461 times since then and 3 times this year.
-Last updated on May 14, 2014, by Richard E. Miller of Oxon Hill, Maryland.
-Photos: 1, 2. submitted on May 7, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 28, 2021.
+It was originally submitted on May 28, 2021, by Allen Lowrey of Amarillo, Texas.
+This page has been viewed 32 times since then.
+Photos: 1, 2. submitted on May 28, 2021, by Allen Lowrey of Amarillo, Texas. • J. Makali Bruton was the editor who published this page.